Maple Cross: Commercial

 Today some multi-national businesses have offices in Maple Cross in a designated industrial and business area east of the village, attracted by its easy access to the motorway network.
 The UK headquarters of construction company Skanska is based here.
 The corporate functions of the combined Cadbury and Trebor Bassett confectionery business moved to the area in 2000.

+Woodoaks Farm is a farm to the west of the A412 road.
+It was taken over by the Soil Association organic farming association in 2020 as a demonstration organic farm, nature reserve and visitor attraction with restaurant.

 Transport

 Maple Cross is bounded by the M25 motorway and a spur from junction 17, designated as Maple Cross, runs to the village and the Denham Way.
 The areas main thoroughfare, Denham Way, was built in the 1950s as an improvement to The Old Uxbridge Road, and forms part of the A412.

 The area is served by the Green Line bus route 724 which runs from Heathrow Airport to Harlow, Essex, via Watford and the local Arriva Shires & Essex 322 which begins in Maple Cross and runs to Hemel Hempstead via Watford.
 Bus route R1 and R2 runs from Mount Vernon Hospital via Harefield and Rickmansworth.
 It normally terminates at Maple Cross, but extends its journey to Chorleywood twice per day via Heronsgate and The Swillet.

 The Grand Junction Canal, later to be renamed as a part of the Grand Union Canal was built in 1798 alongside the River Colne and remains in use today.

 The planned High Speed 2 London to Birmingham high speed rail link will pass half a mile to the south of the village on an embankment.